macOS Computer Setup: New CAP Computer

 After the data restore has completed, reboot your computer and configure apps, printers and settings.

-• Connect monitor to multi-port adapter with HDMI cable included in the peripheral box.
+• Connect monitor to the multi-port adapter or directly to laptop (if applicable) with HDMI cable included in the peripheral box.

 • Monitor box may include a Display Port cable which is not needed.

-Step 7 - Schedule an appointment with your Service Desk technician
+Step 7 - Schedule follow up with Service Desk technician

 Details